07 May 2020

-LACROIX Electronics announces a new partnership with Cartesiam, a B2B software developer specialising in “Edge” onboard artificial intelligence.
-LACROIX Electronics is thus improving its design and manufacturing services for connected electronic objects intended for the predictive maintenance market.
+The Electronics activity of LACROIX announces a new partnership with Cartesiam, a B2B software developer specialising in “Edge” onboard artificial intelligence.
+LACROIX is thus improving its design and manufacturing services for connected electronic objects intended for the predictive maintenance market.

 The IoT is a turning point for the industrial sphere because in the future, almost all products will have built-in sensors.
 With the industrial IoT, personal data is gradually moving aside to make way for strategic industrial data.

-Our partnership with Cartesiam strengthens LACROIX Electronics’ position in this future-facing market.
+Our partnership with Cartesiam strengthens the position of LACROIX in this future-facing market.

-With this in mind, LACROIX Electronics tested Cartesiam’s NanoEdgeTM AI Studio solution in-house by fitting intelligent vibration sensors to its reflow ovens with the objective of optimising maintenance.
+With this in mind, the Electronics activity of LACROIX tested Cartesiam’s NanoEdgeTM AI Studio solution in-house by fitting intelligent vibration sensors to its reflow ovens with the objective of optimising maintenance.

-Following the successful implementation of this in-house solution, LACROIX Electronics has chosen to work with Cartesiam on predictive maintenance in industrial environments in order to enhance its skills and products.
+Following the successful implementation of this in-house solution, the Electronics activity of LACROIX has chosen to work with Cartesiam on predictive maintenance in industrial environments in order to enhance its skills and products.

-Thanks to this pooling of expertise, LACROIX Electronics can offer its customers a variety of onboard artificial intelligence sensor solutions based on our technology.
+Thanks to this pooling of expertise, the Electronics activity of LACROIX can offer its customers a variety of onboard artificial intelligence sensor solutions based on our technology.

 Artificial intelligence is a key factor in the development of the industrial IoT, namely because it tackles the three main challenges facing manufacturers today: